Spacetime from quantum information: spin networks and the cosmological constant in the $AdS/CFT$ correspondence: - Conclusions and discussions

-To do this, we have used a relational approach to quantum gravity, which has allowed us to interpret a set of branes as a set of quantum reference frames (quantum clocks) connected through quantum entanglement.
-In this situation, the quantum description of the universe will be given by a $U(N)$ matrix theory which can be written in terms of full LQG spin network states.
+We have generalized the results obtained in \cite{Silva:2020bnn} to undertake the idea that spacetime must emerge from quantum information.
+It led us to a relational approach where branes can be conceived as quantum clocks connected through quantum entanglement, and the quantum description of the boundary theory in the $AdS/CFT$ correspondence turns to be given by a $U(N)$ matrix theory, which can be written in terms of full LQG (abstract) spin networks.

-The correct value of the cosmological constant is then obtained, at the semiclassical level, in the situation where the matter-energy content of our universe is sourced by a stack of $N$ coincident identical branes, which corresponds to the usual $AdS/CFT$ scenario.
-Such a result has been found out without appealing to other universes, nor to any reference frame external to our universe, but only by considering the correlations among systems inside it.
+Possible observational evidence for such a scenario has been presented, where values for the matter and cosmological constant density parameters has been obtained, in a good approximation with the Planck 2018 results \cite{Aghanim:2018eyx}.
+It was possible by taking the usual $AdS/CFT$ scenario as the semiclassical limit of the theory.
+Such a result yields the balance between matter and dark energy we have in the present epoch.
+Moreover, by taking the current value of the Hubble parameter as given by the Planck 2018 collaboration, it has been possible to obtain an estimation for the cosmological constant in agreement with observations.

+The results obtained in the present paper can be seen as the first phenomenological palpability for quantum gravity up to now relying on what may be a sui-generis feature of it: that spacetime must emerge from information encoded into quantum correlations.
+In this point, we note that, since there is not a fundamental distinction between the holonomies describing the quantum reference frames and the holonomies describing the quantum correlations connecting such frames, even which we have called quantum references frames in the present paper can be understood, fundamentally, as quantum correlations.
+In this way, only correlations matter in the present scenario, not correlations among things, but only correlations, in the Mermin sense \cite{Mermin:1998cg}.
+It differs from the usual $AdS/CFT$ perspective, where spacetime geometry may emerge from the correlations among entangled particles, and quantum correlations are distinct from the objects connected by them.

+Moreover, our analysis differs from other approaches based on the holographic principle, as those appear in the so-called holographic cosmology \cite{Cohen:1998zx}, and in investigations related to de Sitter entropy \cite{Banks:2000fe}.
+Even though in such approaches we have similar estimations to that given by the Eqs. \eq{cosm-cont3} and \eq{N-A}, one must note the peculiarity of the factor $2$ in the Eq. \eq{N-A}, coming from the LQG projection constraint, in our analysis.
+Such a factor has been provided by the combinatorial nature of the quantum gravity theory that underlies the count \eq{N-A}.

+We note that such underlying quantum gravity theory is lakying in the aforementioned approaches \cite{Bousso:2000nf}, in a way that they may be blind for some details related to the microscopic description of spacetime that could be important for the calculation of the cosmological constant.
+In fact, such approaches are able only to propose an upper bound to the cosmological constant, which is not enough to answer the question of why it possesses a small but non vanish value.
+Moreover, it has been argued that the most probable value for the cosmological constant in the holographic cosmology scenario would be zero \cite{Horava:2000tb}, in evident disagreement with observations.